Oil and Gas Terms Beginning with “D” — Page 6

 Clay that is scattered throughout the pore space.
 There are three general types: pore lining, pore filling and pore bridging.
 The terms dispersed clay and dispersed shale tend to be used synonymously.
 Read more →

-The act of forcing a cementslurry that has been pumped into a casing string or drillstring to exit the bottom of the casing or drillstring by pumping another fluid behind it.
-Cement displacement is similar to definition… Read more →
+Displacement in cementing operations is the act of forcing a cement slurry that has been pumped into a casing string or drillstring to exit the bottom of the casing or drillstring by pumping another fluid (the… Read more →

 The fluid, usually drilling mud, used to force a cementslurry out of the casing string and into the annulus.
 Read more →